-If you have a When you believe you have an injury or illness that requires immediate medical attention to prevent a disability or death., Medicare covers transportation to the nearest Medicare-approved facility to care.
-However, it gets tricky when trying to determine what is and what isn’t an emergency.
+If you have a medical emergency, Medicare covers transportation to the nearest Medicare-approved facility to care.
+However, it gets tricky to determine what is and what isn’t an emergency.

-If you broke your arm, for instance, an ambulance trip may not be covered by Medicare because you could just as easily be transported in a car.
-Something like a car accident, a major fall, or a heart attack, however, is typically covered as an emergency for the purposes of an ambulance ride.
+For instance, if you broke your arm, an ambulance trip may not be covered by Medicare because you could just as easily be transported in a car.
+Something like a car accident, a major fall, or a heart attack, however, is typically covered as an emergency for an ambulance ride.

 - Ambulance transportation is an emergency service for transporting people to emergency care facilities.

 - Medicare Part B covers ambulance transportation for medical emergencies.

 - Medicare Advantage plans will cover ambulance transportation, but the beneficiary must use services within that plan.

 - Medigap policies can help with ambulance transportation costs after Medicare provides coverage.

 - Medicare Part B will cover non-emergency ambulance transportation if ordered by the patient’s doctor.

 - If Medicare coverage for ambulance transportation was denied, you can file an appeal with proof that it was medically necessary.

 - Ambulance transport costs vary wildly depending on the area and transportation type needed, with a conservative average of $450 per ground ambulance transport.